Query profiling is how you figure out what’s going on inside the black box of SQL Server performance.

 But as a DBA, you don’t have that luxury.
 You have to open the black box, climb in, find the mess and fix it.

-In general, your goal is to keep an eye on how your SQL queries are performing over time and over the growth of transaction volume on your SQL Server.
+In general, your goal with server performance monitoring is to keep an eye on how your SQL queries are performing over time and over the growth of transaction volume on your SQL Server.
 You can achieve that goal in several ways.

 Have a look at the explain plan